 Anyone in your household who is isolating because of your symptoms can also stop isolating."

-What is the evidence to support use of face coverings in education settings?
+What evidence is there to support use of face coverings in education settings?

 (N.B. these are key examples of advice and do not represent a full summary of all published data)